 m <- mosaic(bases, pH = c(0, 12), Eh = c(-1, 1), T = 200)

-diagram(m$A.species, lwd = 2, bold = species()$state == "cr")
+diagram(a, lwd = 2, bold = species()$state == "cr")

 diagram(m$A.bases, add = TRUE, col = 4, col.names = 4, italic = TRUE)